PaddlePaddle/PLSC/task/classification/vit/README.md

 According to various information and conjectures (thanks @lucasb-eyer), we got the accuracy given by ViT official repository.
 If you want to pre-train ViT-Large on ImageNet 21K from scratch, you can process the data according to the following steps:

+**Since ImageNet21K does not have an officially divided verification set, we use all the images as the training set.
+We construct the dummy verification set not for parameter adjustment and evaluation, but for the convenience of observing whether the training is ok.**

 (1) Calculate the md5 value of each image

 ```